 The set_engine_par() command is used to control or set almost any engine parameters like volume, pan, tune, fx, lfo’s, envelopes and more.
-It is mostly used in combination with the on ui_control callback whenever we use custom knobs or buttons to control any engine parameter.
+It is mostly used in combination with the on ui_control callback whenever we use custom knobs or buttons to control Kontakt’s FX, Modulators or any other engine parameter.

 here goes the value you “send” to the engine.
 In most cases it’s any integer between 0 to 1000000.
 Kontakt translates this value into any engine specific value.
 So 0 would set the Volume to -inf and 1000000 sets the volume to +12.0 dB any other value can in this case also produce decimals like 6.3 dB.